entr0pie/rosemary/README.md

 # rosemary
-Tool for finding other hosts in a local network using ICMP Protocol.
+Tool for finding devices in a network using ICMP Protocol.

 <img src="images/rosemary.png" alt="rosemary example">